xpavlic4/book-extracts/sports/golf/mental-game/Rotell Bob/How Champions Think/content.md

 competition is needed to push you to the highest level

-## Surround yourselft with right people
+## Surround yourself with right people
-people must belive in you
+people must believe in you

-stay with one couch forever
+stay with one coach forever

 ## Stick with bread and butter
 stick whit one swing, listen to your trainer and ignore tips from others

 ## Reality
-belive in your reality
+believe in your reality

 short-term goals should be realistic

 dreams unbounded

-crete a persona and belive in it
+create a persona and believe in it

 safe, secure and ultimately dull life is not what exceptional people live